 It’s important to note that these are median rates – meaning they don’t account for the large volume of low-converting pages or the handful of high-converting ones.
-It’s also worth noting that the goal for all of these pages is lead generation, not direct sales.
+It’s also worth noting that the goal for all of these pages is targeted, even local lead generation, not direct sales.
 Still, the data gives you a small snapshot to show how you stack up.

 Whether your landing page has a low conversion rate or you’re already doing well, there are always improvements that can be made.
 So let’s dive in together and explore a few of the top tips and techniques you may be able to leverage in an effort to generate better ROI from your SEM campaign: